 The iX has a hefty price tag, but the flagship SUV promises the same low running costs you’d expect from any electric car, especially if you’re a company-car driver

 Petrol and diesel-powered luxury SUVs like the BMW X7, Range Rover or Porsche Cayenne can cost thousands of pounds a year in company-car tax.
-In comparison, BMW’s electric flagship attracts a lower Benefit-in-Kind (BiK) rate than a diesel hatchback, with 20% earners only having to pay from £140 a year thanks to a 1% BiK rate for the 2021/22 financial period.
-The rate for all electric cars will rise to 2% during 2022/23, but that’s still significantly lower than any of the iX’s plug-in hybrid or conventionally fuelled rivals.
+In comparison, BMW’s electric flagship attracts a lower Benefit-in-Kind (BiK) rate than a diesel hatchback, so even higher-rate earners face an annual bill of less than £600 thanks to a 2% BiK rate for the next few financial years.

 BMW iX insurance group